 CT, sometimes called CAT scanning, uses special x-ray equipment to obtain images from different angles, which are then processed by computer to show a cross-section of body tissues and organs.
+A CT examination usually takes between 15-30 minutes.

 You should wear comfortable, loose-fitting clothing.
 Metal objects can affect the image, so avoid clothing with zippers and snaps.
 You may be asked not to eat or drink anything for one or more hours before the exam.
 You may be asked to swallow a liquid contrast material that allows the radiologist to better see the stomach, small bowel and colon.
 Women should inform the technologist if there is any possibility that they are pregnant.